grscheller/neovim-notes/notes/03-VimFactoids.md

   all unbound.

 In *insert mode* vi commands interact with the text just typed, not with the text in the file buffer.
-If `backspace` is not set, Vim duplicates the old vi behavior.
+If the `backspace` option is not set, Vim duplicates the old vi behavior.
 Setting `backspace` to `"indent,eol,start"` is the Neovim default setting.

 ---